PericoLedesma/aws-bootcamp-cruddur-2023/journal/week1.md

 > - AWS ECS
 > - AWS EKS
 > - AWS Fargate

+Reason to run containers on the cloud
+> - Integration with AWS Services
+> - Using automation to provision containers at sale with speed and security

 Docker compose
 > It is a tool for defining and running multi container Docker Applications (It uses yml file).